jfaithedu/nfc/backend/modules/nfc/README.md

     Check for presence of an NFC tag.

     Returns:
-        str or None: Tag UID if detected, None otherwise
+        tuple(str, dict) or (None, None): Tuple containing (Tag UID, Parsed NDEF Data) if detected, (None, None) otherwise.
+NDEF Data might be None if only UID is read or no NDEF message is present.
     """

 def read_tag_data(block=4):